 Breast Augmentation is the most common plastic surgery procedure in the US, and therefore most plastic surgeons perform this surgery.
 However, revision of breast augmentation requires particular expertise in breast surgery and years of experience fixing problems for all different reasons in all different body types.
 No one in the Triangle has more experience and proven results with secondary breast surgery than Dr. Zenn.

-Common Problems in Breast Augmentation Revisions and What Causes Them
+Common Problems that Require Breast Augmentation Revision and What Causes Them

 - Poor Shape